calebcuthbertlinden/aws-serverless-template/README.md

-# Welcome to your CDK Serverless template- using Typescript
+# Welcome to your CDK Serverless template - using Typescript

-The `cdk.json` file tells the CDK Toolkit how to execute your app.

-aws_config.json contains all identifiers and URLs that can be used to integrate with the AWS serverless backend

 ## Setup